 84.7% of people cite color as a reason that they buy a product.

 When developing a color scheme, or choosing a color for your brand, select three complimentary colors - primary, secondary and tertiary.
 Color theory is long and complicated and we aren’t going to bore you with the details now, just trust that it’s very important and there is a bunch of psychobabble behind it.
 Thank you “Bufferapp” for the infographic and the color definitions.

 - Green = Wealth, Health, Serenity, Prestige

 - Orange = Vitality, Fun, Playful, Youth

 The color emotion guide you see here is actually what we used here at Penguin Strategies when we were defining our own brand.
-As a marketing firm, we wanted to express creativity but ultimately found it more important that our clients found us trustworthy and dependable.
+As a B2B marketing agency, we wanted to express creativity but ultimately found it more important that our clients found us trustworthy and dependable.
 For this reason, we join 33% of the world’s brands that use blue as the primary color in their logos.

 A style guide isn’t someone who does your shopping for you, it’s a document that will help you apply your color and fonts throughout your website making sure that everything looks properly consistent.
 We suggest you use a “style guide” to keep track of all the design decisions that you make that might need to be applied in the future else where in your website.
 When it comes to producing branded content and landing pages later, a style guide will be invaluable!

 You should also understand which font styles are the most effective for web copy and include that information in your style guide.
 You need to make sure your font can be read across multiple devices and platforms.
 Any of the fonts in the San Serif font family are effective for both desktop and mobile, because they are simple enough to load properly on any “canvas” without creating additional visual noise.
 A great example of this would be “Lato” or “Helvetica” (the font used on our website).